 Once installed, You’ll find a new tab “Power Query” tab added to Microsoft Excel.

-To extract SharePoint list data, Click on "From Other Sources" button from the ribbon and choose "From SharePoint List"
+To extract SharePoint list data, click on the “From Other Sources” button from the ribbon and choose “From SharePoint List”

-Provide the URL of your SharePoint site and choose Authentication method accordingly - I Selected Windows.
+Provide the URL of your SharePoint site and choose the Authentication method accordingly – I Selected Windows.
 For Office 365, choose organizational credentials.

 Once you are successfully logged in, You’ll get the Navigator page to choose your source list and click on “Load”.
 By default, Only Lists appear in the Navigator.
 Pick any list and use “Advanced Editor”, change List name & “SharePoint.Tables” to “SharePoint.Contents” to get data from any library!

 Step 3: Remove Unnecessary columns, Perform ETL

 This loads all columns from the SharePoint list.
 However, we may not be interested to fetch all columns.
-Also removing columns which are not required speeds up our data retrieval.
-So, Right click on the Query from Right side pane, Choose Edit.
+Also removing columns that are not required speeds up our data retrieval.
+So, Right-click on the Query from the Right side pane, Choose Edit.

-You'll get Power Query Editor window where you can:
+You’ll get a Power Query Editor window where you can:

 - Add remove columns to your query – in order to focus only on what we need